Kristina01111000/Drws_site/README.md

 - Hiking
 - the weather was so nice today, it made my time gardening better
 - something about ideas for what to do outside other than swimming when it it really hot
-- then an answer can be go for walks in the early morning, or after sunset when it is cooled, go for hikes in shaded areas
+- then an answer can be go for walks/ bike rides in the early morning, or after sunset when it is cooled, go for hikes in shaded areas

 Nutrition group